 Rhubarb Lemon Marmalade

 Peel 6 lemons.
 Put the finely sliced peel in a bowl with 1pt water.
 Then squeeze the lemons and add the juice.
 Slice the remaining pith and put in muslin bag with pips.
 Add to bowl, cover, and stand overnight.
 Then put into pan with 3 lbs sliced rhubarb and simmer for 20 minutes.
 Check peel is soft; remove bag, add 3lbs sugar, stirring till dissolved.
 Bring to boil and cook steadily to set.
-Pot in sterilized jars.
+Pot in sterilised jars.

 Plunge 150g fresh garlic into a pan of boiling water for one min.
 Drain and pat dry.
 Peel the cloves and pack into a warm sterilised jar adding half a tsp of fennel seeds, 4 peppercorns and 2 bay leaves.
 In a small pan put 80ml cider vinegar and 20g granulated sugar.

-Easy Rhubarb and Gooseberry Jam Recipe (using Microwave)
+Easy Rhubarb and Gooseberry jam (using microwave)